Receding Gums & Receding Gums Treatment

 3. Unlucky genes

 Like a receding hairline, sometimes even those with impeccable dental hygiene will suffer from gum recession.
 This is no fault of theirs other than being born with unfortunate genetic makeup.
 Some people are naturally born with gums that are prone to infection and diseases.
-For these unlucky individuals, the best course of action is to meticulously maintain perfect dental hygiene while visiting Willow Pass Dental Care for regular dental cleanings and checkups.
+For these unlucky individuals, the best course of action is to meticulously maintain perfect dental hygiene while visiting the dentist for regular dental cleanings and checkups.

 While a toothbrush can be your mouth’s best friend, when used incorrectly, a toothbrush can actually damage the soft tissues of the mouth and cause gum recession.
 Too much aggressive brushing can actually scrape away sensitive soft tissues.
 Remember, a toothbrush is merely a tool for removing soft plaque and food debris.